 says…’the Lord delights in those who fear him, who put their hope in his unfailing love.’

 While I’m still on the journey of allowing God to weed out years of fearful and wrong thinking, my take away is this.

 - Romans 12:2 says, ‘Be transformed by the renewing of your mind’.

 This is a daily battle.
 Our minds are powerful, our thoughts can attempt to kill us everyday or speak life into our souls!

-I’ve attached a printable ‘Freedom Banner’ that I made for our mantle this year for our Fourth of July celebration.
+I’ve attached a printable ‘Freedom Banner’.
+I made it for our mantle this year for our 4th of July celebration decor.

 ‘For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery.’
 Galatians 5:1